Texas public schools see first non-pandemic enrollment drop in decades

 Roughly 76,000 fewer students enrolled in Texas public schools this academic year — the first non-pandemic decline in nearly four decades — with Hispanic students accounting for the overwhelming majority of the loss, according to a report released Monday.

-Hispanic students accounted for 81% of this school year’s enrollment drop.
+Hispanic students accounted for 81% of this school year's enrollment drop, Texas 2036 found.
+Students learning English and those from low-income families experienced some of the sharpest declines.
 Over the past year, federal and state leaders increased anti-immigration rhetoric, in some cases detaining Texas students and prompting fear across communities.

+Meanwhile, the rate of Texas families having children has declined in recent years.
+Districts have lost students to other schooling options, with more families expected to opt out of their public neighborhood campuses as the state launches school vouchers later this year.

 "What stands out in the data is that public school enrollment is falling even as Texas continues to grow," said Carlo Castillo, a senior research analyst at Texas 2036, in a statement.
 "In many parts of the state, population gains are no longer translating into public school enrollment growth.
 That points to a broader structural shift policymakers and district leaders will need to plan for."

-The nonprofit shared the findings just ahead of Monday’s education committee hearing for the Texas House.
-The focus includes updates on enrollment trends and the stability of Texas’ school funding system.
+The nonprofit shared the findings just ahead of Monday's education committee hearing for the Texas House.
+The focus included updates on enrollment trends and the stability of Texas' school funding system.

-Texas funds public schools based on attendance.
-Some districts have cut programs and shuttered campuses despite a nearly $8.5 billion increase to public education funding last year.
+The state funds public schools based on attendance.
+Some districts have cut programs and shuttered campuses recently, despite a nearly $8.5 billion increase to public education funding approved last year.

 As the hearing began, Texas Education Commissioner Mike Morath laid out the enrollment drop to lawmakers, noting, "We cannot tell you the precise cause of this."